Topological Crystals: Introduction

 The Laves graph is exciting because it was studied mathematically before being found in nature.
 A more familiar example arises from this graph:

 The corresponding topological crystal provides the pattern for a diamond:

-Up to translation this crystal has two kinds of atoms, corresponding to the two vertices of the original graph.
+This crystal has two translation equivalence classes of atoms, corresponding to the two vertices of the original graph.

-The general construction of topological crystals was developed by Kotani and Sunada \cite{KotaniSunada}, who used the term `standard realization', and later by Eon \cite{Eon}, who used the term `archetypical representation'.
+The general construction of topological crystals was developed by Eon \cite{Eon1,Eon2}, who used the term `archetypical representation', and later Kotani and Sunada \cite{KotaniSunada}, who used the term `standard realization'.
 Sunada uses `topological crystal' for an even more general concept \cite{SunadaBook}, but we only need the following special case.

 We start with a graph \(X\).
 This has a space \(C_0(X,\R)\) of 0-chains, which are formal linear combinations of vertices, and a space \(C_1(X,\R)\) of 1-chains, which are formal linear combinations of edges.
 There is a boundary operator